-As a result, real-time information from all over the world is part of your business analysis.
-Political events, natural disasters, economic changes or changes on the stock market price are just a few examples of broadcast data that can have a significant impact on international companies.
+As a result, real-time information from TV and radio channels all over the world is part of the business analysis.
+Political events, natural disasters, economic changes or adjustments on the stock market price are just a few examples of broadcast data that can have a significant impact on international companies.

-This data makes business intelligence even smarter – and your decisions the best-informed you’ll ever make.
+This type of data makes business intelligence even smarter – and your decisions the best-informed you’ll ever make.
 To learn more about how your business can benefit from the integration of eMM’s Data Cubes for BI, contact us and schedule a demo.